-- Staff work as an effective team, ensuring that children are always involved in a wide range of interesting activities. - Children are well behaved and aware of acceptable boundaries through staff's clear guidance and use of praise. - Staff provide a warm and homely environment; they spend quality time playing and talking to the children. - Staff work well in partnership with parents and carers, keeping them appropriately informed about their children's progress.
+- Staff work as an effective team ensuring that children are involved in a wide range of interesting activities for children to take part in. - Children are well behaved and aware of their boundaries through staff's clear guidance and use of praise. - Staff provide a warm and homely environment, they spend good time with the children playing and talking to them. - Staff work in partnership with parents and cares keeping them informed about their children's progress.